About general incorporation matters

 You may also be required to attend an interview session conducted by Labuan FSA at their discretion.

-Do I subject to personal income tax after obtaining my work permit?
+Am I subject to personal income tax after obtaining my work permit?

 Expatriates receiving income from a Labuan company is required to file tax return with Malaysia Inland Revenue Board (“IRB”).